hamzakhalidchouhdary/hamzakhalidchouhdary/README.md

 ## What I Do

-- 🚀 **Full-stack Development**: I'm well-versed in building dynamic and responsive web applications, both on the frontend and backend.
+- 🚀 **Full-stack Development**: I'm well-versed in building dynamic and responsive web applications, following clean code practices, both on the frontend and backend.
 My toolkit includes the power of **ReactJs**, **AngularJs**, and **NodeJs**, allowing me to create performant and engaging user interfaces while ensuring robust server-side functionality.

 - 🧪 **Test-Driven Development (TDD)**: I'm a firm believer in writing tests before the code.
 With TDD, I ensure that my applications are not only functional but also maintainable and reliable.
 Writing tests from the outset provides a safety net for future changes and enhancements.